ICSE2026EMC/EMC/README.md

 #### new Figure 7: The Ablation Experiment of BERT Sliding Window
-![new Figure 4: The Processing Pipeline of Feature Purification](ablation_of_BERT_windows.png)
+![new Figure 4: The Processing Pipeline of Feature Purification](ablation_of_BERT_windows.png) The bars for MalwareBazaar represent the performance of EMC with different numbers of windows on the MalwareBazaar dataset; the bars for MalwareDrift represent the performance of EMC (with different numbers of windows) that is trained on the pre-drift subset of MalwareDrift and then subjected to direct transfer testing on the post-drift subset of MalwareDrift.

 ## Setup